jay-kumogata/RetroGames/pyxel/mandelbrot/README.md

 ## Introduction

-Mandelbrot set is drawn with Pyxel environment.
+The Mandelbrot set is the set of complex numbers C for which the function Z = Z^2 + C does not diverge to infinity when iterated from Z = 0.

 <img src="https://github.com/jay-kumogata/RetroGames/blob/main/pyxel/mandelbrot/screenshots/mandelbrot01.gif" width="150">